American Foreign Policy Council

-The American Foreign Policy Council (AFPC) is a non-partisan, non-profit organization dedicated to advancing the national security and foreign policy interests of the United States.
-Founded in 1982 and based in Washington, D.C., its foreign and defense policy specialists provide information to members of the US Congress, the Executive Branch, and the US policymaking community.
+The American Foreign Policy Council (AFPC) is a think tank dedicated to advancing the national security and foreign policy interests of the United States.
+Founded in 1982 and based in Washington, D.C., its foreign and defense policy specialists provide information to members of the US Congress, the executive branch, and the US policymaking community.

 AFPC provides analysis and policy recommendations on global strategic issues, with a particular focus on defense (missile defense, arms control, energy security, espionage), international relations, and the promotion of democracy.

 Mission and activities

 AFPC's mission is to inform U.S. policymakers, media, and the general public on key international challenges through research, publications, and advisory services.
 The organization works closely with government officials, members of Congress, and foreign policy experts to shape American policy on issues including U.S.-China relations, Russia, the Middle East, cybersecurity, and missile defense.

 AFPC conducts research, organizes briefings, and publishes reports on global security developments.
 It also hosts delegations and discussions with foreign leaders to facilitate dialogue on critical international affairs.